Chinlinlee/raccoon-dicom/README.md

 - You can set `ENABLE_DIMSE=true` to enable DICOM DIMSE service
 - And you must pass `--raccoon {json-config-file}` in `DCM4CHE_QRSCP_COMMAND` environment
 - Example config file can found at `config/raccoon-dimse-app.example.json`
+- Please use absolute path in raccoon.dicomStoreRoot and raccoon.raccoonUploadScriptPath

 ```json
 {